 I’ll go ahead and say it: I don’t care that XXXtenacion died.
 (I don’t care that you broke your elbow.)
-I don’t care enough to Google if that’s the right way to say his stage name.
+I don’t care enough to Google if that’s the right way to spell his name.

 Companies may see you as a dollar sign, but every dollar sign matters to them.

-With every choice, we show others what we tolerate, what we consider normal, and what we love.
+With every single choice, we show others what we love, what we consider normal, and what we’re willing to tolerate for those we love.

 I don’t wish well upon the people who frequently and knowingly inflict pain on others.
 I hope all rapists and child molesters die.